Raak 1950s Ceiling Lamp – Model B-1069 ZM

-Materials: Metal (iron and aluminium) ceiling piece.
+Materials: Black metal (iron and aluminium) ceiling piece.
 Opaque/white hand blown glass.
 Bakelite socket.

 Height: 31 cm / 12.20”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb with an E27 screw base can be used.
 Preferably a white/opaque or frosted bulb.

 Designer: To be appraised.

 Other versions: Different glass forms.
 It was also used for pendant lamps and pendant chandeliers.